Curriculum intent – Science

 Our vision is:

-To develop a deep body of knowledge that builds upon conceptual understanding and thinking skills progressively from Year 7 – 11.
-Our curriculum will translate into a structure and narrative where each key concept will provide an additional step towards mastery where:
+To develop deep thinkers, with a body of knowledge that builds upon conceptual understanding and thinking skills progressively through their journey from Year 7 – 11.
+Empowering students and generating a love of learning for learning; that inspires, nurtures and encourages student success.
+The Science curriculum will translate into a structure and narrative where each key concept will provide an additional step towards mastery where:

 - Skills and knowledge are connected and embedded in every teaching activity, so that students receive regular practice with enquiry, numeracy and literacy skills.